+The mosque portico is seven bays wide.
+Each of these seven bays is covered by a domed cupola and supported by pointed arches.
+The minaret, which has a single balcony, rises from the southeastern corner of the portico.
 The prayer hall is entered through the deep portal in the middle bay of the portico, and measures about fifteen and a half by nineteen meters.
 The elevated balcony over its entrance enhances the instant perception of the interior space.
 The main dome, which measures thirteen meters in diameter, surmounts the central space with an apex of twenty-six meters.
 The load from the dome is transferred to six "elephant feet," or colossal piers, located on the vertices of a slightly compressed equilateral hexagon by arches flanked by half domes.
 Unlike in conventional placement, the semi-domes fit into the asymmetrical triangles between the main dome and the walls of the prayer hall, creating an innovative adoption of the structure to a new structural schema.
 This treatment of the zone of transition is unique to this mosque.
 These piers are elegantly embedded into the walls of the prayer hall, assisting the unity of the interior space.
 Four of these six feet, which have rectangular sections, divide the south and east walls into three sections.
 The western and eastern walls, with the two polygonal feet embedded in their centers, contain the narrow side galleries, where flat roofs are carried by iron structural members.
 The marble platform for the muezzin, carried over five columns, is placed to the east of the entrance in the prayer hall.
 The graded structural development of the mosque on the exterior reflects the spatial configuration on the interior, with the graded levels of the muezzin's platform, the side galleries, and the balcony over the entrance.
 A total of ninety-eight windows light the prayer hall, eighteen of which pierce the drum of the dome, and the stained glass in the windows creates a colorful ambiance.

 The mosque is highly ornamented, beginning with the portico frames; the tiled decoration climbs to the pendentives of the dome in the middle of the qibla wall.
 The marble mihrab, ornamented with polygonal arabesque and muqarnas carvings, is placed between the two tiled frames on the qibla wall.
 Stained glass is framed with plaster above the mihrab, and the tiled crown of the minbar completes the ornamental scheme.
 Compared to its contemporaries, this mosque also contains a large number of inscriptions.